 Watch our 7 minute video on increasing your activity levels before surgery:

-The free NHS Active 10 app can help set and track simple activity goals.
+The free NHS Active 10 smartphone app can help set and track simple activity goals.

-The free NHS One You app can help you to eat better and drink less.
+The free NHS One You smartphone app can help you to with a better diet and drink less alcohol.

 The Get Set 4 Surgery team is made up of

 - Consultant Anaesthetist

 Get Set 4 Surgery has featured in the following